 8 Jam Delish

 London is home to a thriving British-Caribbean community, which is responsible for events like Notting Hill Carnival (the city’s biggest street party) but also an array of delicious restaurants.
-Jam Delish, in Islington, for example, specializes in “modern Caribbean vegan cuisine,” and the menu includes everything from Appleton Rum “Chicken” Wings to slow-cooked Curry “Goat.”
-And, for those with a sweet tooth, there’s also creamy Boozy Pineapple Whip.
+Jam Delish, in Islington, for example, specializes in “modern Caribbean vegan cuisine,” and the menu includes everything from Caribbean Pepper “Prawns” to slow-cooked Curry “Goat.”
+And, for those with a sweet tooth, there’s also a rotating selection of creamy cheesecake.

 9 The Spread Eagle

 Pubs are a cornerstone of British culture.
 From Friday night pints to Sunday roasts, the pub is always there.
 London is home to more than 3,000 pubs, and while many likely serve vegan options, it’s rare to find one that is 100 percent plant-based.
-Unless you’re on Homerton Hight Street in Hackney that is, where the city’s first vegan pub The Spread Eagle is located.
-The menu is a little more upmarket than your traditional pub grub, with options like Faux Gras and Celeriac Shawarma on offer.
-But on a Sunday, you can always find a traditional roast, complete with Yorkshire puddings and gravy.
+Unless you’re on Homerton Hight Street in Hackney that is, where the city’s first vegan pub, The Spread Eagle, is located.
+On Sundays, you can always find a traditional roast, complete with Yorkshire puddings and gravy.

 Finally, this list wouldn’t be complete without a pizza mention.
 Quite a few places offer vegan pizzas in London (including the big chains like Pizza Hut and Domino’s).
 But for the best, most creative options, there’s Camden’s Purezza, which claims to be the first vegan pizzeria in the UK.
-Choose from small plates like Smoked Meatballs and Dough Balls, before moving on to the main event: the pizza.
-There’s an array of options, including The One With the Tuna, Nduja, the Parmigiana Party, and of course, classics like Pepperoni and Marinara.
+Choose from small plates like Slow-Baked Meatballs and Garlic Sourdough, before moving on to the main event: the pizza.
+There’s an array of options, including Black Truffle, Four Cheese, the Parmigiana Party, and Pepperoni and Agave.